 Many uninsured people, however, qualify for one of several dozen “exemptions” from the fine.
 According to the IRS, nearly 13 million tax filers claimed an exemption for 2015.
 The most common were for people whose income was so low (less than $10,350 for an individual) that they were not required to file a tax return, Americans who spent most of the year abroad, and people who could not afford the cheapest available insurance (costing more than 8 percent of their household income).

 For 2016, the penalty is the greater of $695 per adult or 2.5 percent of household income.
 The fine for unclothed children is half that of adults.
 The fine is prorated based on the number of months you or a family member were uninsured.

 The maximum penalty is $2,676, which is the national average cost of a “bronze” level insurance plan available through the health exchanges.
 However, the majority of people do not pay anywhere near that much.
 According to the IRS, an estimated 6.5 million tax filers paid a $470 fine last year.

 If you purchased your own insurance through the federal or state health insurance exchanges and received a federal tax credit to help pay for it, you must also complete a step before filing your taxes.

 People who received those tax credits are required to complete a form that “reconciles” the amount of subsidies they received based on their income estimates with the amount they were entitled to based on their actual income reported to the IRS.

 In 2016, 5.3 million taxpayers had to pay the government because they received too many tax credits, compared to 2.4 million who received additional funds.
 However, even among those who understated their income and had to repay some of their tax credits, 62 percent received a net tax refund.

-Kaiser Health News (KHN) is a national health policy news service.
-It is an editorially independent program of the Henry J. Kaiser Family Foundation.
+Kaiser Health News (KHN) is a national news service covering health policy.
+It is a program of the Henry J. Kaiser Family Foundation that is editorially independent.